Three reasons not to build a house on permafrost

+4. Avoid taking advice of people telling you that you can build on permafrost for cheap.
+That could be a financially painful lesson particularly if they convince you to go with fewer precautions.
+It’s always nice to hear the advice you want to hear but there is often much more value in the advice you were afraid of hearing.
+Ask your friends who have built homes or bought homes on permafrost to get an honest opinion other than mine.

-I have been asked numerous time by friends, neighbors and clients who want to build on permafrost so I created this page for them and the community I don’t know.
+I have been asked numerous time by friends, neighbors and clients who want to build on permafrost so I created this page for them and the community I do not know.
 With hotter summers and warmer winters we are seeing rapid changes and the effects of permafrost degradation in low lying areas in and around Fairbanks, Alaska.
 Good luck out there!